-- Stubble shaver

-- Straw chopper cum incorporator, both aid in direct drilling

-- Straw combine

-- Straw baler

-- For exhaust gas emissions, norms have been set up for tractors and other road vehicles.

-- Fuel standards have been set up and have resulted in reduction in air pollution.

-- Compressed natural gas use in buses trucks, auto and taxis in some metropolitan cities - resulted in reduction of air pollution.

-- Introduction of biofuels and their mixing with fuel (5-10 per cent) is recommended - save foreign exchange and reduce GHGs
+- Stubble shaver - Straw chopper cum incorporator, both aid in direct drilling - Straw combine - Straw baler - For exhaust gas emissions norms have been set up for tractors & other road vehicles. - Fuel standards have been set up & have resulted in reduction in air pollution. - Compressed natural gas use in buses trucks, Auto & Taxis in some metropolitan cities resulted in reduction of air pollution. - Introduction of biofuels & their mixing with fuel (5-10 %) is recommended save foreign exchange & reduce GHGs

-7. CONCLUSIONS
+7. Conclusions

-CA and productivity enhancing measures have become complementary.
-Earlier, the emphasis was to increase productivity by growing high-yielding varieties and increase use of inputs without any concern for the environment.
+Conservation Agriculture and productivity enhancing measures have become complementary.
+Earlier the emphasis was to increase productivity by growing high yielding varieties and increase use of inputs without any concern for environment.
 A shift in concept has become necessary in view of the widespread problems of resource degradation, which accompanied the past strategies to enhance production with little concern for resource integrity.
-Hence, there is a need to integrate productivity by giving due attention to resource conservation technologies, quality and environment.
-A good number of equipment for conservation of agriculture such as laser land leveller, zero till drill, strip till drill, roto drill, till planting machine, raised bed plant, pre-germinated paddy seeders, Happy combo seeder, sprinklers, straw baler, straw combine, straw cutter cum incorporator have been developed in India and abroad.
-These need to be demonstrated and popularized by conducting front line demonstrations at farmers' field.
-The government should provide subsidy on purchase of these costly machines to cooperatives or self-help groups.

-The Government of India has launched the rice-wheat consortium to promote CA through the use of generated equipment technologies.
-Practicing CA would help in utilizing the different inputs efficiently and effectively, reduce soil degradation, conservation of different resources, reducing cost of production and thereby help in enhancing productivity and production and reducing GHG emissions.
+Hence, there is need to integrate productivity by giving due attention to resource conservation technologies, quality and environment.
+A good number of equipment for conservation of agriculture such as, laser land leveler, zero till drill, strip till drill, roto drill, till planting machine, raised bed plant, pre-germinated paddy seeders, Happy combo seeder, sprinklers, straw baler, straw combine, straw cutter cum incorporator have been developed in India and abroad.
+These need to be demonstrated and popularized by conducting front line demonstrations at farmer's field.
+The Govt. should provide subsidy on purchase of these costly machines to cooperatives or self help groups.
+The Govt. of India has launched Ricewheat Consortium to promoted Conservation Agriculture through the use of equipment technologies generated.
+Following CA would help in utilizing the different inputs efficiently and effectively, reduce soil degradation, conservation of different resources, reducing cost of production and also thereby help in enhancing productivity and production and reducing GHG Emissions.